 - appeal against any decision made following a complaint.

-If you wish to make a complaint, we ask that you contact Inigo Churchill by email providing appropriate details to enable us to investigate fully.
+If you wish to make a complaint, we ask that you contact James Leadbetter by email providing appropriate details to enable us to investigate fully.
 Please include as a minimum: your name, your preferred method of contact, your contact details, the reason for your complaint.

-Aligned to the GDPR our Data Protection Policy is published here.
+Aligned to the GDPR, please take a look at our Data Protection Policy

 Online Privacy Statement

 We are registered with the Information Commissioner’s Office are committed to compliance with the GDPR.
 This notice explains how we use and share personal information which may be collected online, on paper or by email, telephone, or in person by different departments across Cognus Limited.